nanofaradcap/pokemon-tcg-watchlist/README.md

 ## Automated Backups

 A scheduled GitHub Action (`.github/workflows/database-backup.yml`) creates daily database snapshots and retains them for 30 days.
-Each run produces both a structured JSON export (compatible with `restore_database.js`) and a PostgreSQL `pg_dump` SQL file.
+Each run produces both a structured JSON export and a PostgreSQL `pg_dump` SQL file.

 To enable the workflow: